H8X24A1/H8X24A1.github.io/setup/device-setup/room-booking/iOS.md

 +++

 +++ 2. Second step
-- [x] Start the HXA Room Booking App on your Android device
+- [x] Start the HXA Room Booking App on your iOS device
 - [x] You will be asked to register your device -> Click or press "Register"

 ![Click or Press "Register" to get shown the registration code](/images/HXA.io_device_registration.png)